andpor/react-native-sqlite-storage/README.md

 ![alt tag](https://raw.github.com/andpor/react-native-sqlite-storage/master/instructions/libs.png)

 #### Step 3.
-XCode SQLite library dependency set up
+XCode SQLite libraries dependency set up

 Add libSQLite.a (from Workspace location) to the required Libraries and Frameworks.
+Also add sqlite3.0.tbd (XCode 7) or libsqlite3.0.dylib (XCode 6 and earlier) in the same fashion using Required Libraries view (Do not just add them manually as the build paths will not be properly set)

 ![alt tag](https://raw.github.com/andpor/react-native-sqlite-storage/master/instructions/addlibs.png)